emmaajoku/simple-nodejs-express-and-mongo-api/README.md

  I made this why playing arround `Mangodb` i must say is sweet as it look

-To use this project, you will need to install Mongo in your local machine and make the DB stucture like below happy coding...
+To use this project, you will need to install Mongo in your local machine and make the DB stucture look like below. happy coding...

 ```